Skip to content

 }

-To verify email styling, use the Yireo Email Tester 2 extension to preview transactional emails.
+To verify your email styling, use the Yireo Email Tester 2 extension to preview transactional emails in your Magento store.

-When using LESS variables in background image URLs, wrap the URL path in single quotes to ensure proper LESS processing:
+When using LESS variables in background image URLs within Tailwind email styles, wrap the URL path in single quotes.
+This ensures proper LESS variable interpolation during compilation: